berlinguyinca/spotz/README.md

 Using this framework consists of writing the following boilerplate code:

 1. Import the default definitions inside the spotz preamble.
-Importing from the library Preamble is a Scala convention to bring in default definitions into the current scope.
+Importing from a library Preamble is a Scala convention to bring in default definitions into the current scope.
 2. Define the objective function.
 3. Define the space of hyperparameter values that you wish to search.